nyudlts/dot-doc/README.md

 imaging projects, the `dmaker file` contains a cropped version of the `master file`
 in which the calibration target has been excluded.
 * `digital object type variant`: the name for the combination of a `DOT` and

-a `digitization process/method/technique/workflow`.
-For example, a book item
+a `digitization workflow`.
+For example, a book item can be digitized using various
-can be digitized using various `digitization workflows`, e.g., the `preservation`
-workflow, the `access` workflow, the `bookeye-4` workflow, all of which result
+`digitization workflows`, e.g., the `preservation` workflow, the `access` workflow,
-in a different set of files in the `digital object`.
+the `bookeye` workflow, all of which result in a different set of files in the `digital object`.

 ### Template Notation
 * naming templates are used throughout this documentation